 Self-Study.
 The academic unit is responsible for compiling and writing the self-study.
 Unit faculty and staff should participate in the process as appropriate.
 The main purpose of the self-study is to assess program quality and effectiveness, and to set strategic goals and priorities that can guide future planning and budget decisions.
 Units being reviewed should use the self-study template provided on the Provost's Web site to help the university maintain consistency across program reviews.
 See Self-Study Template on pages 12-15.
-A draft of the self-study is submitted to the Dean.
+A draft of the self-study is submitted to the Dean/Vice Provost/Academic Vice President.
 After review and discussion, the unit will submit the self-study to the Chair of the Program Review Council, at least 4 weeks before the external reviewers' visit.

 - External Reviewers' Virtual Campus Visit.
-Virtual visits typically last 1 to 11⁄2 days, during which the external reviewers meet via Microsoft Teams with faculty and staff, undergraduate and graduate students, various administrators, the Dean or Department Chair, the Academic Program Review Council and the Provost; if helpful, reviewers may also be asked to meet with alumni or community partners. - After receipt of the external reviewers' report, the Program Review Council meets with the unit to discuss the external review and recommendations with the unit.
-The Council then formulates its own set of recommendations, which it forwards to the Provost, the Dean and the academic unit.
+Virtual visits typically last 1 to 11⁄2 days, during which the external reviewers meet via Microsoft Teams with faculty and staff, undergraduate and graduate students, various administrators, the director or unit leader, the Academic Program Review Council and the Provost; if helpful, reviewers may also be asked to meet with alumni or community partners. - After receipt of the external reviewers' report, the Program Review Council meets with the unit to discuss the external review and recommendations with the unit.
+The Council then formulates its own set of recommendations, which it forwards to the Provost, the Dean/Vice Provost/Academic Vice President, and the academic unit.